'Butcher of Bosnia' Ratko Mladic guilty of genocide and war crimes

 The most infamous crimes from a lengthy charge sheet were the 1995 massacre at Srebrenica, in which some 8,000 men and boys were killed, as well as the three-year siege of the Bosnian capital of Sarajevo.

-One of the victims in Sarajevo was the 11-year-old daughter of Fikret Grabovica, who was playing with friends in March 1993 when a bomb struck close to their family home.
+One of the victims in Sarajevo was Fikret Grabovica's 11-year-old daughter, who was playing with friends in March 1993 when a bomb struck close to the family home.

-"During heavy artillery shelling we kept our children in basements so they would be safe," he told NBC News.
-"But, you know the children, after a day or just couple of hours of artillery silence, they want to go out to play.
+"During heavy artillery shelling, we kept our children in basements so they would be safe," Grabovica told NBC News.
+"But, you know the children, after a day or just couple of hours of artillery silence, they want to go out to play."

 Although reviled by many, Mladic remains a hero to some Bosnian Serbs.

-"Mladic has his supporters, particularly among those who he commanded during the war," according to Kenneth Morrison, professor of Modern Southeast European History at De Montfort University.
+"Mladic has his supporters, particularly among those who he commanded during the war," according to Kenneth Morrison, professor of modern southeast European history at De Montfort University in Leicester, England.
 These people he said, "still regard Mladic as a hero and as their defender and protector, while non-Serbs in Bosnia regard him as a war criminal, and will continue to do so regardless of the sentence he receives."

 The same court found Radovan Karadzic, the political leader of the Bosnian Serbs, guilty of war crimes last year, sentencing him to 40 years in prison.

-According to Neven Andjelic, a senior lecturer at Regent's University London, the verdict is significant because of what it tells other would-be perpetrators of war crimes.
+According to Neven Andjelic, a senior lecturer in international relations and human rights at Regent's University London, the verdict is significant because of what it tells other would-be perpetrators of war crimes.

 "It is even more important for a 'closure' in the future for conflicts in Syria, Yemen and elsewhere," he said.
 "Where is crime there will be punishment.
 This is the most important message."